-Fortunately, in his portrait of Pope Julius II, Raphael has included a tassel of about the same size (and made of the same materials) as the tassel in Hans Holbein’s double portrait.
+Fortunately, in his portrait of Pope Julius II, Raphael has included a tassel of about the same size (and made of the same materials!) as the tassel in Hans Holbein’s double portrait.
 Comparing the approach each of these great artists took in rendering their tassels speaks to how each looked at the world, and approached their own art, as artists.

 Although The Ambassadors is considered a ‘double portrait’ it blatantly incorporates virtuoso still-life painting; details like the globe and the open book are every bit as technically accomplished as the best still-life paintings of their era.
 Even still, the tassel stands out as a tour de force of absolute perfection.

-Raphael loved to draw and he drew by hand, then transferred his drawings to other surfaces, and painted what he’d already drawn.
-Therefore the objects in his paintings – I suspect – look a lot like they would if you or I were to look at them; because he paints and draws the way people see.
-His tassel does contain details, but they’re the kind of details he could observe sitting (probably standing, actually) several feet away from his subject.
-It is a believable amount; enough so we can easily recognize it as a tassel.
+Raphael loved to draw.
+He transferred his drawings to other surfaces, and painted over what he’d already drawn.
+Therefore the objects in his paintings – I suspect – look a lot like they would if you or I were to actually look at them; because he paints and draws the way people actually see.
+His tassel does contain details, but they’re the kind of details he could reasonably observe while sitting (probably standing, actually) several feet away from his subject.
+It is a believable amount (see the detail below); enough so we can easily recognize it as a tassel; made of strands of red and gold silk.
 But compare a close-up of his tassel, to a close-up of the tassel in the Holbein, and suddenly Raphael’s looks as if it was hastily scribbled!

 Raphael has purposely depicted the scene as he sees it: psychologically and literally his painted focus is the Pope, so that’s the most focused part of his painting.
 Secondary objects (like the tassels) are painted the way he sees them from a few feet away.
 The result is very natural.